Photo by Dietmar Rabich

 Amsterdam’s Hotel Character

 The practical challenge: Amsterdam’s canal houses were built for 17th-century merchants, not 21st-century hotel guests — the extremely steep staircases, the very narrow room proportions, and the lack of lifts in many properties are authentic but challenging with luggage.
-The finest hotels have resolved this with discreet service solutions; budget properties have not.
+The top hotels have resolved this with discreet service solutions; budget properties have not.

 The Luxury Canal Hotels